-Check out which workout routines will be most beneficial to your keto-friendly meal plan:
+Check out which workout routines will be most beneficial to your low-carb meal plan:

 1. Strength training

-Keto-friendly diets pair perfectly with any type of low-impact, aerobic workout routines because it increases your fat-burning capabilities during endurance exercise.
+Low-carb diets pair perfectly with any type of low-impact, aerobic workout routines because it increases your fat-burning capabilities during endurance exercise.
 Research published in Nutrients explains that a high-fat, low-carb diet can benefit endurance athletes by increasing fat metabolism during a run and reducing muscle damage afterward.
-The combination of keto-friendly and cardio workouts can also improve your overall body composition by decreasing body mass via fat.
-While you’re following the South Beach Diet’s Keto-Friendly Meal Plan, go for regular runs, jogs or hikes to burn fat faster and maintain your healthy lifestyle and keep moving.
+The combination of low-carb and cardio workouts can also improve your overall body composition by decreasing body mass via fat.
+While you’re following the South Beach Diet meal plan, go for regular runs, jogs or hikes to burn fat faster and maintain your healthy lifestyle and keep moving.

-A full-body workout, biking is one of our favorite workout routines for those on the keto-friendly meal plan because it’s a fun form of low-impact resistance training.
-You can continue to bike outdoors or hit a low-impact cycling class while following South Beach Diet’s Keto-Friendly Meal Plan.
-With a high intake of healthy fats on a keto-friendly diet, you can easily tackle an endurance bike ride to benefit your calorie burn.
+A full-body workout, biking is one of our favorite workout routines for those on the low-carb meal plan because it’s a fun form of low-impact resistance training.
+You can continue to bike outdoors or hit a low-impact cycling class while following the South Beach Diet meal plan.
+With a high intake of healthy fats on a low-carb diet, you can easily tackle an endurance bike ride to benefit your calorie burn.
 In an interview for Bicycling Magazine, USA cycling expert and coach, Menacham Brodie, explains how beneficial biking can be while following a keto diet as long as you go for a steady, consistent ride rather than a race.
-Some bikers find it beneficial to eat more healthy fats as opposed to traditional carbo-loading because it provides them with a constant source of energy to use.
-Since cycling classes and racing require fast bursts of energy from carb sources, a slow, consistent bike ride is the ticket for a keto-friendly lifestyle.
-Go at your own pace and get back on your bike for a keto-approved workout that will increase your fat-burning abilities.
+Some bikers find it beneficial to eat more healthy fats as opposed to traditional carb-loading because it provides them with a constant source of energy to use.
+Since cycling classes and racing require fast bursts of energy from carb sources, a slow, consistent bike ride is the ticket for a low-carb lifestyle.
+Go at your own pace and get back on your bike for a workout that will increase your fat-burning abilities.